 I was born and raised in a Christian fellowship in China, which was primarily influenced by Watchman Nee, Brother Lawrence, and Jean Guyon.
 The church had a unique mix of influences from the Local Church and Catholic Mysticism, yet the church did not preach much about theology, so I was not aware of what denomination it belonged to.
 I was the only teenager among elderly people.
 I remember my feet would fall asleep because I knelt too long during night prayers.
 Most of those experiences were dreadful religious practices for me, but there were many moments when I was touched by the sweetness of the Spirit.
 And, due to the strong emphasis on repentance and endurance in persecution, I knew that I was a sinner through and through, and knew I wanted to serve God with all my life.

-My family moved to Beijing when I was in middle school.
-We tried an evangelical charismatic church for a year and then decided to settle in a Korean Presbyterian church.
+My family moved to another city when I was in middle school.
+We tried an evangelical charismatic church for a year and then decided to settle in a Presbyterian church.
 It was not until then, as we repeated them every Sunday, that I got to know what the Apostle’s Creed and Doxology were.
 At that age, I never wondered where the Creed came from, or what was the significance of singing the Doxology.
 I was baffled by the fact that I had to go through a series of classes before I was officially baptized, even though I had been following Christ since I was very young.
 When I was about to leave to study in the US, I was told again and again to choose a church carefully based on their doctrine and denomination.

 During those four years of education, I visited churches with various traditions, ethnicities, and social-economic backgrounds as a learning experience.
 My biggest take-away was that the concept of church is an indispensable part of a person’s faith.
 I cannot understand or appreciate the body of Christ in a holistic sense without learning more about various church traditions and denominations.